EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ## Data upload

 The data ingestion process starts with a data upload.
+Please do the following:

 1. Open the upload link that was provided for your dataset.
 1. Log in with the upload account that was created in your ingest project.